Come on, show us what you got.

 • No fire or open flame (you’d think we would’t need to say this, but…).

 • 49 person max occupancy (that includes performers).

 • Don’t alter the space in a way that you can’t undo.

 We love the Fort Collins music scene.
 That being said, we’re the first to admit we’re not the best space for most music.
 When we launched ten years ago, there was a shortage of rehearsal space and we helped fill that niche.
 Fortunately, there are plenty of places for bands to rehearse and perform now.

-For performance venues, check out: the Artery, the Music District, Washington’s, Hodi’s Half Note, Surfside 7, the Blind Pig, Aggie Theatre, Avogadro’s Number, Magic Rat and Chipper’s College lanes.
+For performance venues, check out: the Music District, Washington’s, Hodi’s Half Note, Surfside 7, the Blind Pig, the Aggie Theatre, Avogadro’s Number, Magic Rat and Chipper’s College Lanes.
 Additionally, our ever-growing number of breweries in Fort Collins host musicians.

 Our thin walls, nice happy neighbors (who we want to keep as such), no-alcohol policy, lack of staff and 49-person max occupancy all make us less than ideal for live music.
 With that in mind, music may be appropriate to accompany your Art Lab event—bearing in mind the following.

 • No amplified music before 9pm.